AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/audience-analysis.md

 * You must be provisioned to use the Audience Analysis destination.
 If you are not yet provisioned to use this destination, contact your Adobe Account Team.
 * You must be provisioned to use Customer Journey Analytics.
-* You must have at least one segment created in Adobe Experience Platform.
+* You must have at least one audience created in Adobe Experience Platform.

 ## Supported identities